Ashley-Owens/cs344/onetimepads/readme.md

 5. You can also run the program by redirecting testing output such as:
     `./p5testscript <port number> <port number> > mytestresults 2>&1`

+start the individual server like this:
+./enc_server 49123

+client needs to start like this: enc_client plaintext key port where plaintext is a filename